MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md

 The cross-trained recognizer set compares recognition results from more than one recognizer to decide a winner.
 Given a collection of recognizers, the cross-trained recognizer will:

 * Promote the recognition result of one of the recognizer if all other recognizers defer recognition to a single recognizer.
 To defer recognition, a recognizer can return the `None` intent or an explicit `DeferToRecognizer_recognizerId` as intent.
-* Raises an `OnChooseIntent` event to allow your code to choose which recognition result to use.
+* Raise an `OnChooseIntent` event to allow your code to choose which recognition result to use.
 Each recognizer's results are returned via the `turn.recognized.candidates` property.
 This enables you to choose the most appropriate result.

 ```C#
 var adaptiveDialog = new AdaptiveDialog()